AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 #### 2.1.1.
 Home Screen

-Both [!DNL Adobe] [!DNL Analytics] and Google [!DNL Analytics] provide a way to customize the first view a user sees when they log in.
+Both [!DNL Adobe Analytics] and Google [!DNL Analytics] provide a way to customize the first view a user sees when they log in.

 ##### 2.1.1.1.
-Workspace / Custom Set Home Screen ([!DNL Adobe] [!DNL Analytics])
+Workspace / Custom Set Home Screen ([!DNL Adobe Analytics])

-[!DNL Adobe] [!DNL Analytics] doesn't presume to create a pre-built report for all users to see on login.
+[!DNL Adobe Analytics] doesn't presume to create a pre-built report for all users to see on login.
 The default home page takes the user to the Workspace landing screen which shows each user all the workspace reports that they created or were shared with them.
 Also, each user can set any of these reports as their home screen if they so choose.

 ![workspace-create-project](assets/ga-to-aa_1.png)